silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 ## <a id='rendering'></a>Rendering Behaviors

-the Unicode character set assumes a design principle of encoding characters but not glyphs.
+The Unicode character set assumes a design principle of encoding characters but not glyphs.
 This in turn implies an assumption that applications that use Unicode will incorporate rendering processes that can do the glyph processing required to make text appear the way it should, in accordance with the rules of each given script and writing system.
 Unicode does not specify in complete detail how the rendering process should be done.
 There are a number of approaches that an application might utilise to deal with the many details involved, and it is outside the scope of the Unicode Standard to stipulate how such processing should be done.

 This does not mean that Unicode has nothing to say regarding the rendering process, however.
 There are some key issues that pertain to the more complex aspects of rendering that require common implementation in order to ensure consistency across all implementations.
 For example, under certain conditions consonant sequences in Devanagari script can be represented as ligatures, though in certain circumstances the sequence can also be rendered with the first consonant in a reduced “half” form instead.
 It is considered necessary that this distinction be reflected in plain text, and thus in the encoding of data.
 It is important that different implementations employ the same mechanisms for controlling this, and so the encoding mechanism is defined as a normative part of the Unicode Standard.
 One implication of this is that Unicode specifies how that aspect of the rendering of Devanagari script is to be done.